 Managu is one of the most profitable Kienyeji vegetable in Kenya.
-It has high nutritional, profit and medicinal values.
-In rural areas, it is a farmed weed or you can harvest it from the wild.
-Its high demand in towns alongside other traditional veggies like sagaa or mchicha has led to its intensive commercial farming.
+It has high nutritional, profits and medicinal values.
+In rural areas, it is a farmed weed or gathered from the wild.
+Due to high demand of mboga kienyeji in towns Managu, mchicha, sagaa and kunde has become profitable vegetables for horticulture commercial farmers across the country.
+Today, Managu is grown under intensive commercial farming using irrigation and greenhouses.

 Black nightshade (Solanum nigrum) is a broad leaf perennial vegetable crop of the Solanum family.
 It is closely related to tomatoes and Irish potato plants.
 It is rich in calcium and iron minerals.
 Besides, it has high content of vitamins A and C, proteins, carbohydrates and lipids.